tc39/proposal-smart-pipelines/readme.md

 // 🚫 Reference Error:
 // Cannot assign to topic reference.
 ```
-The topic binding is immutable, established only once per lexical environment.
+The topic binding is immutable, established only once per pipeline step.
 It is an error to attempt to assign a value to it using `=`, whether inside or
 outside a pipeline step.